 The great-granddaughter of Eastern European Jewish immigrants, my relatives worked the garment and theater industries of New York City.
 I grew up regarding the tuneful stories of the Broadway theater as personal folklore.
 I have come to gradually understand this lineage within the violent narrative of settler colonialism.
 Through kinship, accountability and collective practices I have begun to grapple with ways appropriation, assimilation and the mythic frontier live inside unseen anatomies.

-As I work to make sense of the singing body now–at a time when the compounded violence of our American history demands a newly embodied narrative, I am more than ever drawn to the analog power of the voice as its own theater.
+As an artist, my goal is to make sense of the singing body now, at a time when the compounded violence of our American history demands a newly embodied narrative.
+I tend the voice as a vessel of physical and cultural memory, whose analog power can transmit and materialize our inner work.
 I engage the voice as both artifact and artifice; as emotion; as means for dislocation and memory; as causality; as musical vehicle; as representational object of human-ness; as magical;as material; as seductive; as transportive; as consonant and dissonant; as real.

 I know I feel it often times I do

 To read more about my evolving consciousness, and how my work contains historical violence, read: Fault Lines Tremble: A Conversation with Tatyana Tenenbaum by Tara Sheena for Culturebot